How to Analyze Your Games to Improve Your Opening Repertoire

 - Analyze 200-1000 recent rated games and filter to the first 15-20 moves.

-- Use your Opening Tree to flag lines under 50 percent and problem replies.
+- Use your Opening Tree to flag branches scoring noticeably below your average and problem replies.

 - Replace weak branches with master-approved lines, annotated with plans.